pruthvi28994/RestAPISimpleProject/README.md

 8 Mappers , How can we map DTO to Entites or Vise versa by just using @Mapper annotation 9 How to Connect to data Base (MYSQL in this Case) (can connect to different DB , based on your configuration) 10 Application.properties is where we define all DB properties or application related properties (such DB configuration , using custom post , JPA configuration etc)

+Thanks
+for Any Clarification Kindly feel Free to Mail @ pruthvi28994@gmail.com Happy Coding